gknowles/dimcli/docs/README.md

   apple     apples are red

 Options:
-  -a, --apple STRING          apples are red --apricot, --orange / -o, --no-orange
+  -a, --apple=STRING          apples are red --apricot, --orange / -o, --no-orange
                               oranges are orange